mhuzaifadev/mhuzaifadev/README.md

 - 🔭 I’m currently working with Tensorflow & PyTorch in GANs, Lamda, BERT and State of the Art AI Algorithms
 - 🌱 I’m currently learning Azure, AWS, GCP Cloud Infrastructure Designing & Deployment, ROS, Django, State of the Art AI
 - 👯 I’m looking to collaborate on with other content creators and developers
-- 💬 Ask me about AI
+- 💬 Ask me about Artificial Intelligence
 - ✉️ Reach me at mhuzaifadev@gmail.com for contact
 - 💼 LinkedIn: https://linkedin.com/in/mhuzaifadev
 - 🥅 2021 Goals: Contribute more to Open Source projects